rupertford/melody/docs/function.rst

        # extract the timing results
        return success, time

-As many user-written Melody functions are likely to follow a similar path to the one described above it is expected that a set of utility routines can be built up to support the process.
+As many Melody objective functions are likely to follow a similar path to the one described above it is expected that a set of utility routines can be built up to support the process.

 At this point one utility is provided.
-This utility is useful when setting up configuration files from the input data supplied to the function.
+This utility is useful when setting up configuration files from the input data supplied to the objective function.

-The utility takes the inputs to the function (or another equivalent data-structure created by the user) and matches any keys in the data-structure with keys within a template (using jinja2) replacing any matching key with its corresponding value.
+The utility takes the inputs to the objective function (or another equivalent data-structure created by the user) and matches any keys in the data-structure with keys within a template (using jinja2) replacing any matching key with its corresponding value.

 .. autofunction:: melody.inputs.create_input